msantos/xmppipe/README.md

 Each message is terminated by a new line.
 Message fields are separated by ":" and percent encoded.

-Colon separated valued are accepted as input if the input format type is set to csv (`--format=csv`).
+Colon separated values are accepted as input if the input format type is set to csv (`--format=csv`).

 ### Presence